-- A strong competitive position, particularly in France, supported by positive operating performance stemming from CCR's public policy role as provider of unlimited reinsurance coverage for natural catastrophes, as well as covering terrorism, space, and nuclear risk in France. - Traditional reinsurance business, which accounts for one-third of premiums, does not exhibit the same competitive position as the state-backed business and has demonstrated lower profitability than peers' and state-backed business. - CCR's business risk profile is also supported by its geographic presence in France, where it sources three-quarters of its premiums, a sector we assess as having low insurance industry and country risk.
+- We assess CCR's competitive position as strong, particularly in France, supported by positive operating performance stemming from CCR's public policy role as a provider of unlimited reinsurance coverage for natural catastrophes, while also covering terrorism, space, and nuclear risk in France. - Conducted by CCR Re, the traditional reinsurance business, which accounts for one-third of group premiums, does not exhibit the same competitive position as the state-backed business and has posted lower profitability than peers and the state-backed business. - CCR's business risk profile is also supported by its geographic presence in France, where it sources three-quarters of its premiums and which we assess as having low insurance industry and country risk.